Liverpool Hope Logo Liverpool Hope Logo

 Graham Wood

 I was nominated by the Trustees of Warrington Training College.
-I am currently Chair of the University's Ethics Committee.
+I am currently Chair of the University's Standing Committee on Research Ethics.